neo4j/graph-data-science/procedures/extension/README.md

-# The GDS extension to Neo4j
+# The OpenGDS extension to Neo4j

-Here lives the entrypoint for GDS into Neo4j.
+Here lives the entrypoint for OpenGDS into Neo4j.
 We use the extension mechanism to register a [single injectable component](../facade/README.md) with Neo4j.

 This module initialises plugin state and constructs the facade.